With the launch of Pippa Mattinson’s new force free Online Dog Training Courses, we take a look at how far our training techniques have come.

 How dog training works

-All dog training both modern and traditional, is achieved through a process of behavioral modification.
+All dog training, both modern and traditional, is achieved through a process called behavioral modification.

 What this process does, is change the way a dog behaves in response to a certain ‘trigger’.